aaronpk/draft-parecki-oauth-global-token-revocation/draft-parecki-oauth-global-token-revocation.md

 Since the revocation request ultimately has wide-reaching effects (a user is expected to be logged out of all devices), this presents a new Denial of Service attack vector.
 As such, the authentication used for this request SHOULD be narrowly scoped to avoid granting unnecessary privileges to the caller.

-For example, if using OAuth Bearer Tokens, the token SHOULD be issued with a single scope that enables it to perform the revocation request, and no other type of token issued should include this scope.
+For example, if using OAuth Bearer Tokens, the token SHOULD be issued with a single scope that enables it to perform only the revocation request, and no other type of token issued should include this scope.

 If the authorization server is multi-tenant (supports multiple customers) through different identity providers, each identity provider SHOULD use its own scoped credential that is only authorized to revoke tokens for users within the same tenant.